attentionmech/tokenbender/README.md

         ```
     *   This will start the server, typically on `http://127.0.0.1:5001`.

+NOTE: if you want to see the simple demo on mac, you can pass a `--bootstrap` flag.

 2.  **Access the UI:**
     *   Open your web browser and navigate to `http://127.0.0.1:5001`.
 You should see the initial graph structure.